tomhoule/homepage/content/post/003-building-rust-wasm-with-nix.md

 The whole working repository for this post is available at [https://github.com/tomhoule/rust-nix-wasm32-unknown-unknown-example](https://github.com/tomhoule/rust-nix-wasm32-unknown-unknown-example).

 This is not straightforward as it should be.
-The whole process works could be further streamlined and automated.
+The whole process could be further streamlined and automated.
 On the other hand, I take this as a credit to Nix that something like this is possible, supported, and relatively clean.

 [^1]: See the "Building Rust packages section" on the [NixOS wiki](https://nixos.wiki/wiki/Rust).